AR-js-org/studio/README.md

 * [Design Mockup - only features, no real design](https://whimsical.com/D688LzTQQRyKESzRu1U4Au)
 * [Meetings](https://docs.google.com/document/d/1ffUXGyd97phpInvrOiNEU-5WatO7tX_Yyu1AUVtq3T4/edit)

+## If the publish on Github step fails

+It is probably due to the external server handling oAuth2.0 requests.
+We are using this project: https://github.com/prose/gatekeeper/ to handle the oAuth2.0 requests.
+The project is now hosted on a private server, and it is not guaranteed to be always up and running.
+If the publish fails, you should:

+- fork the arjs studio project (because you need to change the `publish-confirm.js` file)
+- host is somewhere else (even your GitHub pages)
+- find a node server that can host the gatekeeper project
+- set up the server with the gatekeeper project: you have to set, on the `config.json` file, the `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` [with the ones you get from the github oAuth app you create](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28)
+- be aware that gatekeeper is listening on port 9999 by default, use that on your server
+- on `studio` project, change the current URL on `publish-confirm.js` file line 21, with the new getekeeper server URL

+All the other functionalities (and studio-backend project) should work as expected.

 ## Development

 For maintaining a consistent code style while developing, please use